proffapt/erp-scripts/README.md

 ## Configuration

-These scripts are concise and simple because they utilise my [iitkgp-erp-login](https://github.com/proffapt/iitkgp-erp-login-pypi) package for handling the login process in ERP.
+- These scripts are concise and simple because they utilise my [iitkgp-erp-login](https://github.com/proffapt/iitkgp-erp-login-pypi) package for handling the login process in ERP.
 And it has some pre-requisites to be satisfied, read its [documentation](https://github.com/proffapt/iitkgp-erp-login-pypi#readme) for understanding what and how to do.
+- Change the `shebang` (the very first line of the file) for every file with the path to `python3` on your system.